chaoscosmos/hugo-chaoscosmos/README.md

 $ hugo new post/hello.md
 ```

+Hugo will generate an initial markdown file.
+Take my example, its path will be `content/post/hello.md`.
 You can now edit your first post.

 ```
 $ vim content/post/hello.md